Skip to Content

 While some drive this stretch of highway for the experience and the waterfall sightings, others take the journey for the world-famous banana bread!

 A family-run business for 30 years, it’s advisable to get there early as the stand closes at 3 pm or earlier if they run out of banana bread.
+I’ve known many travelers who bought a single loaf on the way to Hana and another five loaves on the return trip.

-What better way to learn about the Hana region than munching on some warm, tasty banana bread?
+What better way to learn about the Hana region than munching on warm, tasty banana bread?
 Also, it makes a great Aloha souvenir for family and friends who will beg you for more.

 Upper Waikani Falls – Mile 19

 While this day tour has plenty of waterfalls for viewing, Upper Waikani Falls, also known as Three Bears Falls, is one of the better ones.
-Most visitors take photos from the road and don’t realize there’s a route down to the trio of waterfalls.

 The short hike will reward you with amazing cascading water surrounded by the beautiful green hues of a lush rainforest.